Climate protesters throw mashed potatoes at Monet painting

 “If it takes a painting – with #MashedPotatoes or #TomatoSoup thrown at it – to make society remember that the fossil fuel course is killing us all: Then we’ll give you #MashedPotatoes on a painting!” the group wrote on Twitter, along with a video of the incident.

-In total, four people were involved in the incident, according to German news agency dpa.
+In total, four people were involved in the incident, according to the German news agency DPA.

 The Barberini Museum said later Sunday that because the painting was enclosed in glass, the mashed potatoes didn’t cause any damage.
 The painting, part of Monet’s “Haystacks” series, is expected to be back on display on Wednesday.